NBISweden/sftp-squid/README.md

     $ vagrant up

 This will privision 2 virtual machines with ssh open on localhost ports 4021 and 4022.
-Both have for the user vagrant password `asdfasdf` and a second factor password is set as well which is `hej`.
+Both have for the user `test_user` password `asdfasdf` and a second factor password is set as well which is `hej`.

 ### Test

 To then test the transfer of one file do this:

-    $ java -jar target/sftpsquid.jar vagrant@localhost:4021:test_file vagrant@localhost:4022:
+    $ java -jar target/sftpsquid.jar test_user@localhost:4021:transfer test_user@localhost:4022: